Walthamstow: From Monoux and Morris to Beer and Bacon Jam

-Our walk takes in lesser known parts of Walthamstow such as a set of mews built by a local butcher/property developer, the theatre hidden within a school and a remnant from Robert Smirke’s General Post Office.
+Our walk takes in a set of mews built by a local butcher/property developer, the theatre hidden within a school and a remnant from Robert Smirke’s General Post Office.

-We will visit the real and original Walthamstow Village with its Ancient House, almshouses, workhouse and 12th century church and hear how Lord Mayor of London George Monoux was a great benefactor to the area.
+We will visit the real and original Walthamstow Village with its Ancient House, almshouses, workhouse and church and hear how Lord Mayor of London George Monoux was a great benefactor to the area.

 Our walk finishes in 21st century Walthamstow in an industrial park which is not only home to the jaw dropping God’s Own Junkyard but the Wild Card Brewery and Mother’s Ruin Gin Palace too.
-The industrial estate is about 13 minutes’ walk back to the tube or 7 minutes’ walk to Wood Street station (Liverpool St to Chingford Line).